dbitouze/gzt/doc/latex/gzt/english/README-en.md

 # Contributions welcome!

-Currently, the `yathesis` documentation is not translated in English.
-In case you're interested, please contact the maintainer:
+Currently, the `gzt` documentation is not translated in English.
+In case you're interested, please contact the maintainer: `denis.bitouze@lmpa.univ-littoral.fr`
-`denis.bitouze@lmpa.univ-littoral.fr`